Fruit: Food uses

 A large variety of fruits – fleshy (simple) fruits from apples to berries to watermelon; dry (simple) fruits including beans and rice and coconuts; aggregate fruits including strawberries, raspberries, blackberries, pawpaw; and multiple fruits such as pineapple, fig, mulberries – are commercially valuable as human food.
 They are eaten both fresh and as jams, marmalade and other fruit preserves.
 They are used extensively in manufactured and processed foods (cakes, cookies, baked goods, flavorings, ice cream, yogurt, canned vegetables, frozen vegetables and meals) and beverages such as fruit juices and alcoholic beverages (brandy, fruit beer, wine).
 Spices like vanilla, black pepper, paprika, and allspice are derived from berries.
 Olive fruit is pressed for olive oil and similar processing is applied to other oil-bearing fruits and vegetables.
 Some fruits are available all year round, while others (such as blackberries and apricots in the UK) are subject to seasonal availability.

-Fruits are also used for socializing and gift-giving in the form of fruit baskets and fruit bouquets.
+Fruits are used for socializing and gift-giving in the form of fruit baskets and fruit bouquets.

 Typically, many botanical fruits – "vegetables" in culinary parlance – (including tomato, green beans, leaf greens, bell pepper, cucumber, eggplant, okra, pumpkin, squash, zucchini) are bought and sold daily in fresh produce markets and greengroceries and carried back to kitchens, at home or restaurant, for preparation of meals.